 Oral anti-cancer drugs carry the same risk of toxicity and medication errors as those given via other routes.
 As these drugs are often administered in the community, patients, carers and family members and all members of the multidisciplinary team require specific education to ensure safety.r

 - Do not

-- The patient should be instructed about how to take their oral antineoplastic drug and advised to swallow the table or capsule whole and not chew
+- The patient should be instructed about how to take their oral anti-cancer drug and advised to swallow the table or capsule whole and not chew

 - selected oral targeted therapies can be dispersed in water, refer to the pharmacist or product information for specific instructions.

 - If a patient is unable to swallow the tablet or capsule, the pharmacist must be contacted for advice on alternative medication formulations or administration routes.

 - Capsules and coated tablets should be administered using chemoprotectant gloves and the 'non touch technique'.